 Standard Variable Loans (SVR) have an interest rate that can fluctuate with the market.

-It is up to the individual Banks to decide whether to increase, or decrease, interest rates at their discretion (they usually follow the cash rate set by the Reserve Bank of Australia each month).
+It is up to the individual Banks to decide whether to increase, or decrease, interest rates at their discretion.

 If the interest rate increases, your bank will normally notify you to increase your minimum repayments to ensure that the loan is repaid within the contracted term.

-Most Banks have different standard variable rates which is why it is important to see your Broker to get the best rate available.
+Most Banks have different standard variable rates which is why it is important to see your Broker to get the most current available.

 In most cases you can split your loan so that you have some on a standard variable rate and some on a fixed rate (see: fixed rate home loans).